 Monitoring & Research

 Our ongoing investigation into the movements of our stonechats at the Great Fen continues.
 If you would like to find out more about he exciting developments, read about our stonechat research and look out for updates on this topic and others in our monitoring & research blogs.
+If you spot any stonechats in or nearby the Great Fen, please let me know.

 Since the 1800’s wildlife has been recorded at Holme Fen and Woodwalton Fen.
 What started out as wildlife recording has developed into more structured programme of ecological survey and monitoring.
 To understand the benefits of the restoration work at the Great Fen we need to gather data before, during and after.